c3lang/c3docs-old/docs/errorhandling.md

 ##### Default values

-A function returning an error may be followed by an `??` and an expression.
-The call then executes and returns the expression.
+A function returning an optional type may be followed by an `??` and an expression.
+The expression on the right hand side will be returned if the left hand side returns an optional result value.

 ```
 fn int testDefault()